Julia-Tempering/Pigeons.jl/docs/src/input-julia.md

 Notice that we have specified a reference distribution, in this case the same model but with no observations (hence the prior).
-This needs to be done with Julia "black-box" targets because it is not possible to automatically extract a prior from a .stan file.
+Indeed, in contrast to targets specified using Turing.jl, it is not possible to construct a reference automatically from Julia "black-box" targets.

 The [`default_explorer()`](@ref) is the [`SliceSampler`](@ref).